 Slavery developed quickly in the Carolinas, largely because so many of the early migrants came from Barbados, where slavery was well established.
-By the end of the 1600s, a very wealthy class of rice planters who relied on slaves had attained dominance in the southern part of the Carolinas, especially around Charles Town.
-By 1715, South Carolina had a black majority because of the number of slaves in the colony.
+By the end of the 1600s, a very wealthy class of rice planters, who relied on enslaved people for labor, had attained dominance in the southern part of the Carolinas, especially around Charles Town.
+By 1715, South Carolina had a Black majority because of the number of enslaved people in the colony.
 The legal basis for slavery was established in the early 1700s as the Carolinas began to pass slave laws based on the Barbados slave codes of the late 1600s.
 These laws reduced Africans to the status of property to be bought and sold as other commodities.

 Visit the Charleston Museum’s interactive exhibit The Walled City to learn more about the history of Charleston.

 As in other areas of English settlement, native peoples in the Carolinas suffered tremendously from the introduction of European diseases.
-Despite the effects of disease, Indians in the area endured and, following the pattern elsewhere in the colonies, grew dependent on European goods.
-Local Yamasee and Creek tribes built up a trade deficit with the English, trading deerskins and captive slaves for European guns.
-English settlers exacerbated tensions with local Indian tribes, especially the Yamasee, by expanding their rice and tobacco fields into Indian lands.
-Worse still, English traders took native women captive as payment for debts.
+Despite the effects of disease, Native Americans in the area endured and, following the pattern elsewhere in the colonies, grew dependent on European goods.
+Local Yamasee and Creek tribes built up a trade deficit with the English, trading deerskins and captive people for European guns.
+English settlers exacerbated tensions with local Native American tribes, especially the Yamasee, by expanding their rice and tobacco fields into Native American lands.
+Worse still, English traders took Native women captive as payment for debts.

 The outrages committed by traders, combined with the seemingly unstoppable expansion of English settlement onto native land, led to the outbreak of the Yamasee War (1715–1718), an effort by a coalition of local tribes to drive away the European invaders.
 This native effort to force the newcomers back across the Atlantic nearly succeeded in annihilating the Carolina colonies.
 Only when the Cherokee allied themselves with the English did the coalition’s goal of eliminating the English from the region falter.
 The Yamasee War demonstrates the key role native peoples played in shaping the outcome of colonial struggles and, perhaps most important, the disunity that existed between different native groups.